Some skills are important in all industries.

 When you know which skills are the most in-demand, you can start to work them into your CV.
 You will make the biggest impact by providing specific examples, rather than by simply stating you have a certain skill.
 Consider the credibility of 'Possesses good customer service skills' against “Delivered excellent customer service by resolving complaints quickly' or 'Achieved 95% in mystery shopping assessments'.

-Transferable skills examples for CVs
+List of transferable skills examples for CVs

 There are certain skills that come up time and again and are always in demand.
 Even as you progress up the career ladder, you'll find that the same skills are still valued, albeit at a higher level.
 Key examples are:

-Communication: negotiation, influencing, facilitation, reporting, public speaking
+Communication: negotiation, influencing, facilitation, reporting, public speaking, training

 Teamwork: sharing ideas, collaboration, building relationships

-Leadership: delegation, coaching, managing change, decision-making
+Leadership: delegation, coaching, managing change, decision-making, problem-solving, training

 Customer service: handling enquiries, resolving complaints